 For example, cloud service provider Fastly connects with enterprise customers through dedicated Slack channels, including a “situation room” channel to prepare for client events.

-The exclusive nature of a group can help boost customer delight on its own, but being part of a group also creates a sense of community and belonging.
-Members can connect with like-minded people, share experiences and foster relationships, all of which enhance their satisfaction and connection to your brand.
+The exclusive nature of a group can, on its own, boost customer delight, though being part of a group also creates a sense of community and belonging.
+Members connect with like-minded people, share experiences and foster relationships.
+These connections enhance their satisfaction and connection to your brand.

 Connect your private group to your loyalty program.
 That way, you reward and recognize your customers’ loyalty.
-An invitation to the group shows you value members’ engagement with your brand.
+An invite to the group shows you value members’ engagement with your brand.

 A well-nurtured community can generate customer delight by providing a sense of belonging.
 It allows customers to build relationships with others, which enhances their emotional connection to your brand.

-Communities can also allow customers to help each other by sharing experiences, advice or solutions.
-For example, your customers can help each other resolve problems before they need to contact your customer support team, as the below image from the Adobe community shows.
+Communities also let customers help each other by sharing experiences, advice or solutions.
+For example, your customers can help each other resolve problems before they need to contact your customer support team, as this image from the Adobe community shows.

 The result is increased customer satisfaction.
 It can even help potential customers see the positive customer experiences others are having with your product, encouraging them to convert.